SCU-Schedule-Helper/scu-schedule-planner/README.md

 - **Autosave** and persistent storage.
 - **Accessibility**: Keyboard navigation, ARIA labels.
 - **Tooltips** and contextual help.
-- **Warnings** and suggestions for common mistakes (e.g., “You have not scheduled CSCI 161, which is a prerequisite for several senior courses”).
+- **Warnings** and suggestions for common mistakes (e.g., "You have not scheduled CSCI 161, which is a prerequisite for several senior courses").
 - **Advisor mode**: Allow advisors to review and comment on plans.

 ## 8. **Testing \& Quality Assurance**